What the new overtime regulation means for your church-Updated 11/29/16

 On June 11, Gov. Greg Abbott signed the so-called Pastor Protection Act that protects religious organizations and their employees from performing or participating in marriages that conflict with "sincerely held religious beliefs."
 The Christian Life Commission and its director of public policy, Kathryn Freeman, worked with faith leaders throughout Texas during the 2015 legislative session to get this bill passed.

 The law will be added to Section 1, Chapter 2 of the Texas Family Code and will take effect Sept.1, 2015.
-The bill is timely/p>... [continue]
+The bill is timely because it comes ahead of a U.S. Supreme Court decision on same-sex marriage later in... [continue]

 Prepare your church for same-sex marriage ruling